hurtn/datalake-ADLS-access-patterns-with-Databricks/readme.md

 # Introduction

 There are a number of ways to configure access to Azure Data Lake Storage gen2 (ADLS) from Azure Databricks (ADB).
-This white paper attempts to cover the common patterns, advantages and disadvantages of each, and the scenarios in which they would be most appropriate.
+This document attempts to cover the common patterns, advantages and disadvantages of each, and the scenarios in which they would be most appropriate.

 ADLS offers more granular security than RBAC through the use of access control lists (ACLs) which can be applied at folder of file level.
 As per [best practice](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-best-practices#use-security-groups-versus-individual-users) these should be assigned to AAD groups rather than individual users or service principals.
 There are two main reasons for this; i.) changing ACLs can take time to propagate if there are 1000s of files, and ii.) there is a limit of 32 ACLs entries per file or folder.